 If you want to impress God, it is humility that impresses Him.
 Because pride gets between us and God and without realizing it, we actually shut Him out of our lives.

 The Bible very clearly shows that our spiritual well-being is dependent upon acknowledging, with our lives, our reliance upon the revealed will of God—His Word.
 Pride results from arrogating to oneself something for which one is indebted and would not even have except for God's benevolence.
-Who gave Lucifer his beauty?
-Who gave Lucifer his intelligence?
-Who gave Lucifer his position of power from which to operate?
-Pride perverted Lucifer's thinking to where he clearly rejected his dependence and he elevated himself above God.
+Who gave Heylel his beauty?
+Who gave Heylel his intelligence?
+Who gave Heylel his position of power from which to operate?
+Pride perverted Heylel's thinking to where he clearly rejected his dependence and he elevated himself above God.

 Now what do you have that you did not receive?
 Think about that.
 What do you have that you did not receive?
 Did you create yourself?
 Did you create the great goal in life to be in the Kingdom of God, to be very God?
 Did you reveal God to yourself?
 Did you manipulate somehow the forgiveness of sin?
 Did you die on the stake for the forgiveness of your sins?
 How about the gift of the Holy Spirit?
 Did that come to you from your own workings?
 Did you lead yourself to repentance?
 Who gave you the power to believe in the true God and in His Son Jesus Christ?